Configure AWS VPC peering

 Associate Private Hosted Zone (DNS)

-- After the peering connection is accepted, get the Hosted Zone ID associated with your Aerospike Cloud Database.
+- After the peering connection is accepted, get the Hosted Zone ID associated with your Aerospike Cloud database.

-The Zone ID, for example
+The Hosted Zone ID, for example

-Terminal window curl -X GET "https://api.aerospike.cloud/v2/databases/{databaseId}/vpc-peering" \-H "Authorization: Bearer <YOUR_TOKEN>"The response includes the
+infrastructure.hostedZoneIdfield:Terminal window curl -X GET "https://api.aerospike.com/v1/database/clusters/{clusterId}" \-H "Authorization: Bearer <YOUR_TOKEN>"The response includes a

 -